WiolettaZajac/Human-Trafficking-Offences-in-the-United-States-Dashboard-Power-BI-/README.md

 # Human Trafficking Offences in the United States Dashboard (Power BI)

-This project is an interactive Power BI dashboard built using human trafficking offence data from the FBI Uniform Crime Reporting (UCR) Program.
-It was created to practise using Power BI, Power Query, and DAX while analysing a real-world public safety dataset.
+This project is an interactive Power BI dashboard analysing human trafficking offences reported in the United States between 2013 and 2024.
+Using data from the FBI Uniform Crime Reporting (UCR) Program, the dashboard explores reporting trends, clearance rates, regional patterns, and state-level comparisons through interactive visualisations.

-The dashboard provides an overview of reported human trafficking offences in the United States between 2013 and 2024.
-Users can explore offence trends over time, analyse clearance rates, compare states and FBI regions, and examine the geographical distribution of offences using interactive filters and visualisations.
+The project was created to strengthen my Power BI skills while working with a real public safety dataset, with a particular focus on data preparation, DAX calculations, and dashboard design.

 ---

-## Project Objectives
+## Project Overview

-- Prepare and transform the human trafficking dataset.
-- Analyse offence trends using Power BI.
-- Build an interactive dashboard with KPIs and visualisations.
+The dashboard allows users to:

+- Explore reported offences over time.
+- Compare reported and cleared offences.
-- Compare reported offences across states and FBI regions.
+- Analyse clearance rates across states and FBI regions.
-- Present key insights in a clear and interactive dashboard.
+- Identify geographical patterns using an interactive map.
+- Filter results by year, state, and FBI region.

 ---